 Climate is changing due to human emissions of carbon to the atmosphere.
 But not all the carbon emitted remains there - in fact, over the industrial era, the ocean has absorbed excess carbon equivalent to 40% of all human fossil fuel emissions.
-Thus, understanding the ocean carbon cycle is critical to understanding and predicting climate change.
+Understanding the ocean and its role in the global carbon cycle is critical to understanding and predicting climate change.

 The McKinley Ocean Carbon Research Group studies how ocean physical and biogeochemical processes impact large-scale carbon cycling and primary productivity.
 These studies encompass climate and ocean physics, biogeochemistry and ecology.
 Our primary research tools are numerical models, large historical datasets and machine learning.

-Currently, our primary research thrusts are (1) understanding the external and internal drivers of recent decadal variability in the global ocean carbon sink, (2) using machine learning to map air-sea CO2 fluxes over the last 60+ years, (3) assessing how the ocean carbon sink will respond to mitigation of anthropogenic CO2 emissions, and (4) using a regional coupled physical-biogeochemical model of the Atlantic-Arctic system to assess mechanisms of ocean oxygen and carbon cycling.
+Currently, our primary research thrusts are (1) understanding the external and internal drivers of recent decadal variability in the global ocean carbon sink, (2) using machine learning to map air-sea CO2 fluxes over the last 60+ years, (3) using Earth System Model testbeds to assess uncertainty and identify observation needs for ocean carbon data products, and (4) using a regional coupled physical-biogeochemical model of the Atlantic-Arctic system to assess mechanisms of ocean oxygen and carbon cycling.

 Previous Work